June Thomson

-Biography
+Life and career

 A former teacher, Thomson was educated at Chelmsford High School and Bedford College University of London.
-She is the creator of the Chief Inspector Jack Finch (Inspector Rudd in American editions) and Sergeant Tom Boyce series of novels.
-Since 1990 she has also written a series of Sherlock Holmes pastiche collections of short stories.
+She was the creator of the Chief Inspector Jack Finch (Inspector Rudd in American editions) and Sergeant Tom Boyce series of novels.
+From 1990 she also wrote a series of Sherlock Holmes pastiche collections of short stories.
 Her works have been translated into many languages.
-June Thomson previously lived in St. Albans in Hertfordshire and now lives in Rugby.
-She is the mother of the philosophy writer Garrett Thomson.
-Her younger son is Paul Thomson.
+June Thomson previously lived in St. Albans in Hertfordshire and later lived in Rugby.
+She was a mother of two sons.
+June Thomson died in 2022.